OCA/odoo-community.org/04_faq.md

 ### May I used the OCA logo and name freely?
 Yes, but the association considers the OCA name, and logo to be trademarks.

+### How can I contribut to improve OCA website ?
+You can easily fork this [github repository](https://github.com/openerp-community-association/website) and make a pull request that'll be reviewed.
+The website was built with Jekyll-Bootstrap.